-Costco Danish Pastries - Calories, Price, Pro Tips, Ranking
+Costco Danish Pastries - Calories, Price, Heating Tips

 Kirkland Signature Danish Pastries at Costco

 Costco sells 8 of their Kirkland Signature Danish Pastries for $11.99.
-The Danishes can be found in the bakery section of the warehouse near other bakery favorites such as the cheesecake, apple pie, and the muffins.
+The Danishes can be found in the bakery section of the warehouse near other bakery favorites such as the cheesecake, tuxedo cake, and the muffins.

 The Costco danish pastries are a mix-and-match item, meaning you can pick two 4 packs of any of the offered flavors.
 The most common flavors that Costco sells are cherry, cream cheese, and almond.

 Thing To Know: The price is $11.99 for two packs of 4, or 8 total danish pastries.
 You must buy two packages; there is no discount or option to purchase just one of the 4 packs.

 Let the rest of the Costco Food Database community know what you thought of this product.
 Results and reviews are at the bottom of this page.

 Please allow 24 hours for review moderation and approval.

 What is a Danish Pastry?

 Danish pastries are a sweet multilayered pastry with a filling that originated in Denmark.
 The dough is made from yeast and butter, which is folded to create the layers of the pastry.
 To be considered a proper danish pastry, the dough must be folded to create 27 layers.